 We published our first book summary earlier this month.
 This entails an article by the author(s) or editor(s) of the book.
 At the end we append the link to where the book can be purchased.
 These also have their own category in the upper section of the Archives by Author page.

 We are happy to publish a summary and review of the same book consecutively, normally the review some weeks after the summary.
 We are mainly interested in books released during the current or preceding calendar year.
+However, we will be happy to consider reviews or summaries of older books that are still in print and available for purchase online.

 Neither the book nor the review needs to be written by an Orthodox author.
 As with everything that we publish, the basic requirement is that the book summarized or reviewed must be relevant on some level to an Orthodox and Orthodox-friendly readership.